 Why should I celebrate small achievements during my weight loss journey?

 Small victories boost your mood and keep you motivated.
-Acknowledging any progress, big or small, reaffirms your dedication to your weight loss goals.
+Remembering even the most minor accomplishments can help you stay dedicated and open to your weight loss journey.
 It makes the journey more enjoyable.